Tag Archives: Joseph L. Mankiewicz

 The interesting pairing of Marlon Brando and Frank Sinatra in the playful musical Guys and Dolls (1955) provides enough bombast and playboy inclinations to make the music lively and entertaining.

-Though not one of my all-time favorites in the genre the film keeps up the pace with a nice flow and hearty musical numbers that successfully transfer the Broadway show to the big screen with an endearing production.
+Though not one of my all-time favorites in the genre, the film keeps pace with a nice flow and hearty musical numbers, successfully transferring the Broadway show to the big screen with an endearing production.

-Nathan Detroit (Sinatra) is a full-fledged gambler, living and breathing the sport although commonly taken to task for his deeds.
-As the police clamp down on the shenanigans around town he is desperate to obtain a deposit for use of a secret venue allowing gambling.
+Nathan Detroit (Sinatra) is a full-fledged gambler who lives and breathes the sport.
+Although he is commonly criticized for his deeds, the police are clamping down on the shenanigans around town.
+He is desperate to obtain a deposit for the use of a secret venue that allows gambling.

 Spotting acquaintance and fellow gambler Sky Masterson (Brando) the duo embark on a ridiculous and hilarious bet involving Sky’s invitation to dinner in Havana, Cuba with Sarah Brown (Jean Simmons) a devout religious figure and non-gambler.